Apple Cider Vinegar Uses for your Skin

 It is used in some skincare cosmetics, hair rinses, and shampoos.

-Other uses are discouraged (treating sunburns, or topical application on the skin) because vinegar can provoke burns if applied on sensitive skins.
+Other uses are discouraged (treating sunburns, or topical application on the skin) because vinegar can provoke burns if applied on sensitive skin.

 Visit our webpage where we discuss its Side Effects: